umd-fire-coml/2020-Image-Super-Resolution/README.md

 ## Interactive Notebook and Demonstration Video
 [![Demonstration Video](https://i.imgur.com/My80T83.png)](https://i.imgur.com/SNKR8sb.png)

-Learn about this project and use a trained model without any setup by visiting our [Interactive Notebook](https://drive.google.com/file/d/1d-1gZsZnIza1KMHSWT0G3tiDAHePZyUR/view?usp=sharing), hosted by Google Colab.
-Watch our demonstration video on YouTube for a high-level walkthrough and explanation of our project.
+Learn about this project and use a trained model without any setup by visiting our [Interactive Notebook](https://drive.google.com/file/d/1d-1gZsZnIza1KMHSWT0G3tiDAHePZyUR/view?usp=sharing), hosted on Google Colab.
+Watch our demonstration video on YouTube for a high-level walkthrough.
 ## Project Setup
 1. Clone this repository.
 2. Run `conda env create -f environment.yml` from this directory to create the project environment.
 Activate it using `conda activate image-super-resolution`.